Going to Manuel Antonio in 2021

 After stopping briefly in the city of Quepos, you’ll come down a windy, steep hill that leads to Manuel Antonio’s center at the bottom.
 Coming down this hill you’ll see a lot of hotels, restaurants and clubs, but it’s not safe to walk up and down the hill.
 In Manuel Antonio, you can find a taxi line-up right on the main street that will take you wherever you want to go, but be aware that they’re probably going to overcharge you for that ride.
 Another option is to get on one of the Quepos buses that regularly stop at the roundabout.

-YOU MAY ALSO LIKE: Adorable Costa Rican Squirrel
+YOU MAY ALSO LIKE: Airport Customs in Costa Rica---A New Change!

 Staying at Hotel Manuel Antonio